torch-core/tep-vault-standard/tep-vault.md

 - **Description**: Mint shares to `receiver` by depositing exactly `depositAmount` of TON.
 - **Requirements**:
     - MUST verify `in.valueCoins` covers `depositAmount` plus required gas.
+    - MUST verify that the deposited asset is supported by the vault.
     - If deposit fails (e.g., `depositAmount` exceeds vault limit or minted shares < `minShares`), MUST refund TON and send [OP_VAULT_NOTIFICATION](#op_vault_notification) with `failureCallback.payload` to `initiator`.
     - On successful share minting, MUST send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `successCallback.payload` to `receiver`.
     - If `receiver` is address none, SHOULD set `receiver` to `initiator`.